-In developing its load forecasts, SDCP prepares load curves that reflect expected increases in customer energy usage due to transportation and building electrification.
-Transportation electrification planning considers light duty vehicles (personal use), electrification of vehicle fleets (commercial) and local targets for electrification of public transit systems while building electrification considers the phasing out of onsite use of natural gas for heating, cooling and other appliances in buildings through all-electric technologies.
-The forecasting of SDCP's anticipated transportation electrification adoption rates is performed through the application of a fixed percentage annual increase that is informed by historical observations and generalized trends related to transportation electrification adoption.
-The information considered in this process includes the three scenarios (low, mid, high) identified in the California Energy Commission's Integrated Energy Policy Report ("IEPR") Demand Forecast.13 SDCP is currently evaluating the development of a transportation electrification forecast that would be directly based on the mid scenario for transportation electricity demand of the IEPR Demand Forecast as well as other available data/information that would allow such a forecast to be directly tailored to its region - this data/information may include local policies related to transportation electrification, if applicable, locally available incentives focused on transportation electrification and/or data related to electric transportation adoption/conversion occurring within SDCP's service territory.
-SDCP is in the early stages of coordinating with its member municipalities to determine pertinent local targets for transportation and building electrification and, following the identification of these local planning parameters, will accordingly update its load curves to reflect such assumptions.
-For the time being, SDCP has assumed annual increases in its retail sales that reflect the net impacts of transportation and building electrification, energy efficiency improvements, customer-sited generation and other factors, but SDCP will endeavor to continually refine such planning assumptions to more accurately characterize the impacts of transportation and building electrification on its overall energy needs and, in particular, its RPS-related renewable energy requirements.
-To more closely align SDCP's resource portfolio with the evolving energy requirements of its member communities, SDCP anticipates that a diverse set of renewable resources will be necessary, including the strategic inclusion of generating resources, energy storage resources, and complementary infrastructure that may allow SDCP to dispatch/shape such supply in consideration of evolving customer energy needs and usage patterns.
+However, because state and local transportation goals are likely to result in significant increases in transportation electrification in the future, SDCP will be assessing and evaluating if its near term forecasts should be adjusted based on changes likely to occur in its region.
+This evaluation considers light duty vehicles (personal use), electrification of vehicle fleets (commercial) and local targets for electrification of public transit systems while building electrification considers the phasing out of onsite use of natural gas for heating, cooling and other appliances in buildings through all-electric technologies.
+The information considered in this process includes the mid scenario identified in the California Energy Commission's Integrated Energy Policy Report ("IEPR") Demand Forecast.
+SDCP is evaluating the development of a transportation electrification forecast that would also incorporate as other available data/information that would allow such a forecast to be directly tailored to its region - this data/information may include local policies related to transportation electrification, if applicable, locally available incentives focused on transportation electrification and/or data related to electric transportation adoption/conversion occurring within SDCP's service territory.
+SDCP is coordinating with its member municipalities to determine pertinent local targets for transportation and building electrification and, following the identification of these local planning parameters, will accordingly update its load curves to reflect such assumptions.

-13 See Javanbakht, Heidi, Cary Garcia, Ingrid Neumann, Anitha Rednam, Stephanie Bailey, and Quentin Gee.
+&lt;sup>13 See Javanbakht, Heidi, Cary Garcia, Ingrid Neumann, Anitha Rednam, Stephanie Bailey, and Quentin Gee.
 2022.
 Final 2021 Integrated Energy Policy Report, Volume IV: California Energy Demand Forecast.
 California Energy Commission.
 Publication Number: CEC-100-2021-001-V4, at 65.